 Putting a thermometer in the stroller next to your baby can be quite useful.
-Babies younger than 4 months, are at the highest risk for SIDS (Sudden Infant Death Syndrome) and being overheated is one possible cause.
+Babies younger than 4 months are at the highest risk for SIDS (Sudden Infant Death Syndrome), and being overheated is one possible cause.

-In addition to the risk of SIDS, your child can get heat stroke.
+In addition to the risk of SIDS, your child can get heatstroke.

-Signs of heat stroke are:
+Signs of heatstroke are:

-You can learn more about heat stroke in babies here.
+You can learn more about heatstroke in babies here.

-Just remember to let your baby decide if he wants to just dip his toes or have a real bath.
-If the water is colder than 90 F (32 C), your baby should not swim only splash; it is simply too cold for his little body.
+Just remember to let your baby decide if he or she wants to just dip the toes or have a real bath.
+If the water is colder than 90 F (32 C), your baby should not swim but only splash; it is simply too cold for his/her little body.

 If you’re going to swim in a pool, consider smearing your baby with baby oil before bathing.
 The chlorine in the water can really make both your and your baby’s skin dry.
 But remember, your baby will become very slippery, so be careful!

-Also remember that the combination of sun and water is even more dangerous for your baby’s skin that just the sun.
+Also, remember that the combination of sun and water is even more dangerous for your baby’s skin that just the sun.
 Bathe your baby in the shadow or put on some good sun protection clothing.
 Some are not only good they are also really cool!

 Take off the diapers

 Moist diapers and hot weather is a really bad combination for your baby’s skin.
-Therefore, let your baby spend time without his diapers as often as possible.
-This way you will prevent diaper rash or prickly heat from developing.
+Therefore, let your baby spend time without diapers as often as possible.
+This way, you will prevent diaper rash or prickly heat from developing.
 Let your baby lie on a towel in the grass (in the shadow).

 With warm weather comes bacteria growth.
 If your baby has started to eat solid foods, make sure that you serve your baby fresh foods.
-Throw away anything that seems suspicious and don’t store food for more that a day or so.
+Throw away anything that seems suspicious and don’t store food for more than a day or so.